Flying Iran’s Friendly Skies to Victory

 But none of these has the pizzazz — and certainly not the price tag — of the administration’s foray into aviation.
 And as the country heads to the polls later this month, Rouhani is relying on the promise of new planes to help make the case to Iranians that his signature diplomatic achievement is paying off.

-Wheels Up
+Wheels up

 Iran’s civilian fleet has fallen on hard times since the heady days when the shah was testing out a Concorde in the skies over Tehran.
 It’s been four decades since Iran last unveiled a new Boeing, and before last January it hadn’t taken delivery of a fresh jet for more than 20 years.
 As one industry observer has noted, since the establishment of the Islamic Republic in 1979, a combination of post-revolutionary sanctions on planes and parts and internal bureaucratic wrangling was to blame for the increasingly outdated planes, as well as the aviation industry’s worrying safety record and precarious corporate fortunes.
 By one recent tally, there have been more than 90 aviation accidents in Iran since the revolution, claiming almost 1,700 lives.